Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Methods

 \subsubsection{BSPM vest generation}

-To test the effect of denser torso electrode coverage of electrodes, we equipped the anatomical torso model with an in-silico \gls{bspm} vest.
+To test the effect of denser torso electrode coverage, we equipped the anatomical torso model with an in silico \gls{bspm} vest.
 These vests, commonly found in \gls{ecgi} technologies, should provide denser recordings and potentially better reconstructions~\cite{webber_technical_2023,ghanem_noninvasive_2005} and are also commonly found in explanted torso tank experiments~\cite{calder_torso_tank_2018}.
 We employ a grid-based design, similar to the cited studies, with a varying amount of electrodes on the front and back of the torso.
-In \figref{fig:insilico_bspms_comparison}, we show the generated electrode positions of the artificial vest for the tested $32$, $64$ and $128$ electrodes.
-For the lead field computation (\secref{sec:lead_field}), we assume all electrodes to be unipolar w.r.t. the \gls{wct}, marked in red.
+In Fig.~\ref{fig:insilico_bspms_comparison}, we show the generated electrode positions of the artificial vest for the tested $32$, $64$ and $128$ electrodes.
+For the lead field computation (Sec.~\ref{sec:lead_field}), we assume all electrodes to be unipolar w.r.t.\ the \gls{wct}, marked in red.